AimeeWen1992/Learning-C/week4/readme.md

-# Practice for LOGIC expressions
+# Practice for basic LOGIC expressions